 David Brand founded New Forests in 2005 and leads the company’s investment programs.
 He is a member of New Forests’ Board of Directors and is the Chair of the company’s Investment Committees.
-David has over 30 years’ experience in timberland investment, forest management, science, and public policy.
-David is dedicated to innovative, responsible investment strategies in the forest sector and associated assets, including infrastructure, bioenergy, and environmental markets.
-Previously, David was responsible for investment programs that integrated timber management with emerging environmental market opportunities at Hancock Natural Resources Group (HNRG).
+David has over 40 years’ experience in forestry investment, forest management, science, and public policy.
+David is dedicated to innovative, responsible investment strategies in the forest sector and associated assets, including infrastructure, wood processing, and environmental markets.
+Previously, David was responsible for investment programs that integrated forest management with emerging environmental market opportunities at Hancock Natural Resources Group (HNRG).
 Prior to joining HNRG, David was the Executive General Manager of State Forests of NSW where he led pioneering transactions in the commercial development of environmental markets.
-From 1985-1995 David worked with the Canadian Forest Service as a scientist, director of scientific programs, and ultimately as national Director-General of Science and Sustainable Development.
-He serves on the Board of Directors of the Washington, DC-based non-governmental organisation Forest Trends and on the Board of Trustees of Bangkok-based Intergovernmental Organisation, The Centre for People and Forests.
+From 1985-1995, David worked with the Canadian Forest Service as a scientist, director of scientific programs, and ultimately as national Director-General of Science and Sustainable Development.
+He serves on the Advisory Board of The World BioEconomy Forum, the Board of Directors of the Washington, DC-based non-governmental organisation Forest Trends, the Board of Trustees of Bangkok-based Intergovernmental Organisation The Centre for People and Forests, and is Chair of wood processing business, Timberlink Australia.
 David has a PhD from the University of British Columbia and a Bachelor of Science in Forestry from the University of Toronto in Canada.

 Margaret Cole is responsible for oversight of all legal, governance, risk, and compliance functions for New Forests.
 In this role she leads New Forests’ team of legal, governance, risk, and compliance professionals to provide services across the company’s international funds management business.
 Margaret has represented lenders and investors in emerging and developed markets worldwide and has also worked as counsel at the International Finance Corporation in Washington from 1991 until July 1995.
 She was a partner with international law firm White & Case from 1995-2005 and again from 2010-2015, working in London, Bangkok, Singapore, and Abu Dhabi.
 From 2005 until 2010, she was General Counsel of an internationally active principal investment and asset management company in the infrastructure, operating leasing, real estate, and corporate finance sectors.
 Prior to joining New Forests, Margaret was a partner with international law firm Pinsent Masons, based in Sydney.
 Margaret is a Graduate of the Australian Institute of Company Directors (GAICD), Member of the New York Bar, Solicitor, England and Wales, and a Member of the NSW Law Society.

-Mark Rogers is responsible for managing the Australia-New Zealand business and overseeing the investments in ANZFF and ANZFF2 and the deployment of ANZFF3.
-He manages a team of dedicated professionals in forestry operations, acquisitions, and financial analytics for Australia New Zealand with a key focus on clients service.
-He has nearly 20 years experience in real asset sales and acquisition, regulation, greenfields project development, and finance.
-Mark sits on a number of New Forests’ Investment Committees and operating company boards.
-He has also had extensive experience as a Non-Executive Director on numerous other real asset companies (such as Anglian Water, Electricity North West, and Hazelwood Power Corporation).
-Mark has a Bachelor of Arts, a Bachelor of Economics, and a Masters of Law from the Australian National University in Australia and is a graduate member of the Australian Institute of Company Directors.
+Mark Rogers is responsible for managing the Australia-New Zealand and US (ANZUS) businesses and overseeing the investments in all product lines in those regions.
+Mark manages a team of dedicated professionals in forestry operations, acquisitions, and financial analytics for ANZUS with a key focus on client service and investment excellence.
+He has over 25 years’ experience in real asset sales and acquisition, regulation, greenfields project development, and finance.
+Mark is a member of several New Forests’ Investment Committees and operating company boards.
+He has also had extensive experience as a Non-Executive Director on numerous other real asset companies.
+Mark has a Bachelor of Arts, a Bachelor of Economics, and a Masters of Law from the Australian National University in Australia, and is a graduate member of the Australian Institute of Company Directors.

 Geoffrey Seeto oversees New Forests’ timberland investment program in Southeast Asia, with 20 years’ experience in financial services, principally in private equity in the infrastructure, natural resources, and energy sectors.
 He is an experienced investor in the Asian region, having led, originated, and executed a wide range of transactions in various regulatory regimes.
 He has completed deals in Cambodia, the Philippines, Thailand, Laos, Malaysia, Singapore, Indonesia, and China.
 Outside of Asia, he has worked in North America, Europe, and Australia.
 Geoffrey was previously at KPMG, where he was Partner, Asia Infrastructure Markets.
 Geoffrey was also formerly Managing Director and Head of Investments for the China-ASEAN Investments Fund from 2009-2014 and has held senior positions investing in infrastructure for Babcock & Brown and ABN AMRO.
 Geoffrey has a bachelor’s degree in Economics and a Master of Laws from the University of Sydney.